 Where are FreeWire products available?

-FreeWire products are primarily available in the United States, the United Kingdom, and Japan, with certain exceptions.
+FreeWire products are primarily available in North America, the United Kingdom, and the European Union with certain exceptions.
 Contact a sales representative for more information at email@example.com.

 Can I rent FreeWire products?